How To Test The Throttle Position Sensor (1992-1995 1.5L Honda Civic)

 CASE 2: The throttle angle voltage DID NOT increase (and/or decrease) as you opened and closed the throttle plate.
 This test result confirms the throttle position sensor trouble code lighting up the check engine light on your 1.5L Honda Civic.

-If I where in your shoes and to be sure that the TPS has truly failed, I would still make sure that the TP sensor is getting both power and Ground.
-To check for power on the LT GRN wire, go to: TEST 2: Verifying Throttle Position Sensor Has 5 Volts And Ground.
+Your next step is to make sure that the TP sensor is getting both power and Ground.
+To check for power on the, go to: TEST 2: Making Sure The TPS Is Getting 5 Volts.

 CASE 3: The multimeter DID NOT register any voltage.
 This test result doesn't condemn the TP sensor as defective just yet.
 Why?
 Because the TP sensor may be missing either power or Ground.